Skip to main content

 jehnning / Pixabay

 If you’re wondering, “Why is my cat grooming so much?” the answer could be a medical issue.
 Skin irritations can make your cat itchy and uncomfortable, and he may excessively groom himself to relieve that discomfort.
+Here are a few reasons why your cat’s skin may be bugging them:

-• Flea allergies: Some common irritations stem from flea allergies, particularly when the overgrooming occurs at the base of your cat’s tail.
+• Flea allergies: Some common irritations stem from flea allergies, particularly when overgrooming occurs at the base of your cat’s tail.

 • Pain: Pain is sometimes a cause of overgrooming, especially if your cat focuses on one area.
 Arthritis, urinary tract infections, and other painful issues can cause discomfort, and your cat may try to relieve it by grooming.